parsa/blaze/README.md

 ## News ##

+**5.3.2018**: With the latest push we have introduced the C++14 feature variable templates to all type traits of the **Blaze** library.
+Thus it is not necessary anymore to explicitly access the nested ```value```, but it is possible to use the suffix ```_v``` instead.
+However, unfortunately several older compilers, which were still supported by **Blaze** 3.3, don't support variable templates.
+In order to being able to move forward and in order to benefit from variable templates, from today on **Blaze** will no longer provide support for compilers without support for variable templates.

-**11.02.2018**: Today we proudly present the next release of the **Blaze** library!
+**11.2.2018**: Today we proudly present the next release of the **Blaze** library!
 In **Blaze** 3.3 we have focused on views.
 First of all, we have upgraded all existing views.
 Subvectors, submatrices, rows and columns have been introduced in the **Blaze** 1.x releases when we were still limited by C++03.
 Now we have completely reworked them with C++14 and have made them more flexible and more powerful than ever before.
 Most remarkable, it is now possible to configure views at compile time:

 ```
 #!c++